tobyzerner/json-api-server/docs/relationships.md

 ## Resource Type

-By default, the resource type that the relationship corresponds to will be the pluralized form of the relationship name.
-In the example above, the `user` relationship would correspond to the `users` resource type, while `comments` would correspond to `comments`.
+By default, the resource that the relationship corresponds to will be the pluralized form of the relationship name.
+In the example above, the `user` relationship would correspond to the `users` collection, while `comments` would correspond to `comments`.

-If you'd like to use a different resource type, call the `type` method:
+If you'd like to use a different resource, call the `type` method:

 ```php
 ToOne::make('author')->type('people');